AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Contexts for object construction

-In the above example, `Printer` objects can exist in three different contexts
+In the above example, `Printer` objects can exist in three different contexts:

-- On their own
+- On their own.
-- As a base `class`
+- As a base `class`.
-- Inside larger objects
+- Inside larger objects.

-which can get confusing when limiting the number of objects in existence.
+It get confusing trying to limit the number of objects in existence.
 Typically, the intent is to only allow objects to exist on their own.
 This is easily done by declaring the constructors `private` and providing a *pseudo-constructor*.